jmichelle0518/pdsnd_github/README.md

 ### Description
 This project looks through 6 months of bikeshare data from three different cities and collects some initial descriptive statistics about this time period.

+You can use this file to step through certain chunks of transformed data.
+In addition you can just use it to only view the statistics regarding different aspects of the data set.

 ### Files used
 --bikeshare.py
 chicago.csv